oosib/homelab-pihole-deployment/README.md

 - Deploy Pi-hole in a home network environment
 - Configure custom DNS and DHCP settings
-- Reduce ads and telemetry across network devices
+- Reduce ads and across network devices
 - Learn Linux server administration and networking
 - Troubleshoot DNS and connectivity issues